The Location of Chickering Hall

 130 Fifth Avenue, New York, NY

-As can be seen from the 1895 street plan opposite, Chickering Hall was situated at 130 Fifth Avenue, which is the lot at the north-west corner of Fifth Avenue and 18th Street—indeed, this is the location of the same address today.
+As can be seen from the 1895 street plan opposite, Chickering Hall was situated at 130 Fifth Avenue, which is the lot at the north-west corner of Fifth Avenue and 18th Street—which is the location of the same address today.

 The hall measured 75 feet on Fifth Avenue and 135 feet along Eighteenth Street [2].

-Marked on the plan is a recent manuscript notation indicating the line of arriving carriages that contemporary reports said stretched around the corner for the sold-out event.
+Marked on the plan is my manuscript notation indicating the line of arriving carriages that contemporary reports said stretched around the corner for the sold-out event.

 [1] George B. Post, 1875.